osortega/gatsby-themes/packages/gatsby-theme-posts-core/README.md

 | path        | `String!` | Path to generated page starts with `basePath`, then `collection`, then full relative path if `fullRelativePath` is `true`, then slug derived from `title`. |

 Type `MdxPost` implements `Post`.
-If you prefer to use a data source other than MDX files, you can let that data source implement `Post` for full compatibility.
+If you prefer to use a data source other than MDX files, you can write a child theme that implements the `Post` interface.